Legal Betting Sites in New Zealand 2025

 Betting on sports legally in New Zealand is a tricky space.

 On the one hand, there are very limited domestic options governed by NZ legislation.
-On the other hand, there are dozens and dozens of international options that aren’t technically set up in New Zealand, so don’t have to comply with Kiwi laws, but are perfectly legal to use.
+On the other hand, there are dozens and dozens of international options that are technically banned from accepting bets from New Zealand customers.
+However, it’s not illegal for Kiwis to bet on them, if they’re able to.

 Sound weird?
 Yes, it sort of is.
 But don’t worry.
 It’s not bad weird, it’s just… Weird weird.
 That’s why we’ve gone ahead and broken down everything you need to know about legal sports betting sites accessible in New Zealand.

-Since you’ll more likely than not be using an offshore bookie that isn’t regulated by Christopher Luxon and Co, it’s super important you stick to the ones we recommend.
+Since betting in New Zealand is a bit of a grey area right now, it’s super important you stick to the ones we recommend.
 We’ve done the leg work, figured out if they’re legit or not, so that you can safely, and legally, bet on sports.

 You’re welcome!
 Return the favour by clicking on a bunch of the links in this article, will ya?